High fidelity state preparation and measurement of ion hyperfine qubits with I > 1/2

 where $\Gamma$ is the transition linewidth, $\delta_{\mathrm{HF},\mathrm{S}}$ is the ground state hyperfine splitting, and $\eta_{i, j}$ denotes the branching from state $i$ to state $j$.
 The first term is identical to twice the limit of state preparation in an $I=1/2$ ion and the second term is a correction factor that depends on the branching ratio and hyperfine splitting difference between the ground and excited states $\delta_{-}$.
 The parameters for Eq.~\eqref{eq:eprep} and the associated fidelities for various $I>1/2$ hyperfine qubits are shown in Table~\ref{table:IonSpecies}.

-There are a variety of high fidelity measurement schemes in general from quantum logic and quantum non-demolition~\cite{erickson2021high} to coherent and incoherent shelving.
-For $^{137}\mathrm{Ba}^+$ we use a ``cabinet shelving'' procedure shown in Fig.~\ref{fig:level_diagram}(c) where $\ket{0}$ is shelved three times in succession to multiple Zeeman sublevels in the metastable $\text{D}_{5/2}$ state ($30$~s lifetime~\cite{DstateLifetime}), and then we apply resonant 493~nm light for $350~\mu$s to detect fluorescence.
-The resulting bright and dark state histograms are well separated and the SPAM infidelity for the 1762~nm scheme is measured to be $9.6(1.4)\times 10^{-5}$ with a simple discriminator (Fig.~\ref{fig:histograms}(c)).
+There are a variety of high fidelity measurement schemes in general, from quantum logic and quantum non-demolition~\cite{erickson2021high} to coherent and incoherent shelving.
+For $^{137}\mathrm{Ba}^+$ we use a ``cabinet shelving'' procedure~\cite{benhelm2008ca} shown in Fig.~\ref{fig:level_diagram}(c) where $\ket{0}$ is shelved three times in succession to multiple Zeeman sublevels in the metastable $\text{D}_{5/2}$ state ($30$~s lifetime~\cite{DstateLifetime}).
+We then we apply resonant 493~nm light and repumping 650~nm light for $350~\mu$s to detect fluorescence.
+The resulting bright and dark state histograms are well separated and the SPAM infidelity for 1762~nm NBOP is measured to be $(9.0\pm1.3)\times 10^{-5}$ with a simple discriminator (Fig.~\ref{fig:histograms}(c)).
 The data is taken without any pre- or post-processing, such as discarding trials based on low fluorescence counts during Doppler cooling.
 We do not perform statistical detection of D-state decays for our SPAM fidelity~\cite{langer2006high}, but consider the effect in the error budget.